mccornet/pl-900/07 - PowerAutomate.md

 ### The prediction model

-The AI Builder prediction model allows you to create a model that can ***predict a yes or no outcome based on historical data***.
-Train the model by providing historical data which includes the yes/no outcome and then artificial intelligence does the rest.
+***The prediction model is a model that can predict a yes or no outcome based on historical data.*** Train the model by providing historical data which includes the yes/no outcome and then artificial intelligence does the rest.
 You can build prediction models to solve business problems such as:

 - Will your customer be satisfied with the project outcome?
 - Will a project be profitable?